rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/1 - Ingest/readme.md

 <a name="Exercise3"></a>
 ## Exercise 3: Create a Docker container image ##

 In [Exercise 4](#Exercise4), you will use a Python script to search the Web for images of paintings by famous artists and write the results to the database you created in [Exercise 1](#Exercise1).
-Connecting to an Azure SQL database from Python requires an environment specially prepared with certain packages and drivers.
-In this exercise, you will create a custom Docker container image that has those packages and drivers installed.
-In the next exercise, you will use a container created from this image to host the Python code that connects to the database.
+The script will run in a Docker container and use a popular Python package named [pyodbc](https://github.com/mkleehammer/pyodbc) to connect to the database.
+That package only works, however, if the [Microsoft ODBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server) is installed as well.
+In this exercise, you will create a Docker container image that includes the Microsoft ODBC Driver for SQL Server.

 1. If Docker isn't installed on your computer, go to https://www.docker.com/ and download and install [Docker for Windows](https://www.docker.com/docker-windows) or [Docker for Mac](https://www.docker.com/docker-mac).
 If you are not sure whether Docker is installed on your computer, open a Command Prompt or terminal window and type the following command: